Magnetic-Fox/Mail2Fax/README.md

 ```
 Hello pal!

-Sending You some pictures from my vacations.
+I'm sending You some pictures from my vacations.
-However this text is not needed. ;)
+However this text is not needed, so let it lay only in Your mail server's inbox and not a fax. ;)

 !DISCARD!

-Also I'd like to send them quickier to You:
+Also I'd like to send everything quickier to You:

 !STANDARD!